 Derek: [08:22] Right.
 Let’s think about the learning spaces group that you’ve got.
 In what sense is that integral to the kinds of conversations you want to have with that group?

 Enoch: [08:48] There’s also more of an organic conversation.
-It became more integral to the type of thinking we wanted to cultivate when ‑‑ number one, I said was, what’s the thinking direction?
+It became more integral to the type of thinking we wanted to cultivate when number one, I said was what’s the thinking direction?
 I’m putting thinking first.
-What’s the insight I want to emerge, or release this skill I want them to practice.
+What’s the insight that I want to emerge, or at least this skill I want them to practice.